EtherSystem/MinorMiseries/README.md

 Can occur after eating.
 Causes **extreme** discomfort.
 (Currently may also trigger from calorie-giving drinks — unintended behavior.)

-**Bad Dream**
+**Bad Dream / Night Terror**
 May occur during sleep if the player has recently been attacked by wildlife.
 Abruptly wakes the player and interrupts rest.
+Each type of attack varies in severity, the more attacks the player has suffered, the greater the chance of contracting Night Terror instead of Bad Dream.

+Here is the order of severity of predator attacks: Wolves -> Moose -> Cougar -> Bear.

 ## Overconfidence System